kanso/kanso/docs/guides/selecting_docs_basic.md

 The embedList widget, abstractly, implements either a set data structure or a list data structure, depending upon the options provided to it.
-If the sortable option is set to true, the embedList widget displays controls suitable for adjusting the list order.
-If sortable is false, the order of list items is currently preserved, but this may not always be the case.
+If the sortable option is set to true, the embedList widget becomes a list, and displays controls suitable for adjusting the list order.
+If sortable is false, the widget becomes a set -- though the order of items is currently preserved, this may not always be the case.

 When a user asks Kanso to modify an embedList -- e.g. by pressing the add button, by deleting an item, or by modifying the list order -- the embedList